• [+] expand all

 ]

-The above JSON formatted data can be fed to Vespa using any of the Vespa feeding apis.
+The above JSON formatted data can be fed to Vespa using any of the Vespa feeding APIs.

 Querying using nearestNeighbor query operator

-To query the product dataset one uses the nearestNeighbor query operator.
+The nearestNeighbor query operator is used to search the product dataset.
 The operator expects two arguments; the document tensor field which is searched and the input query tensor name.

-The targetHits query annotation specifies the number of results that one wants to expose to first-phase ranking per content node involved in the query. targetHits is a required parameter and the query will fail if not specified.
+The targetHits query annotation specifies the number of results to expose to first-phase ranking per content node involved in the query. targetHits is a required parameter and the query will fail if not specified.
 The targetHits is a lower bound per content node, and with exact search more hits than targetHits are exposed to first-phase ranking.

 The overall query is specified using the Vespa query language using the Query API: